ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Dependency Parse Analysis
 -------------------------

-After the template matching phase completes, Clarity uses spaCy to generate a dependency parse of the sentence or fragment that matched the template.
+After the template matching phase completes, ClarityNLP uses spaCy to generate a dependency parse of the sentence or fragment that matched the template.
-Clarity uses the dependency parse information and a set of custom rules to navigate the parse tree looking for the measurement subject.
+ClarityNLP uses the dependency parse information and a set of custom rules to navigate the parse tree looking for the measurement subject.
 This is typically the noun modified by the measurement itself.
 For simple sentences this noun is relatively easy to find, since it is often the subject of the sentence.
-For more complex sentences, Clarity must navigate the (sometimes incorrect) parse tree using a set of heuristics, custom rules, and corrective actions in an attempt to find the subject.
+For more complex sentences, ClarityNLP must navigate the (sometimes incorrect) parse tree using a set of heuristics, custom rules, and corrective actions in an attempt to find the subject.
 The actual algorithm itself is complex and involves handling of many specal cases, many of which were developed to